The majority of small to medium businesses use social media marketing in order to drive the growth of their business.

 If you can’t get people to engage with you on social media, you won’t be able to benefit from all that social media has to offer.

-However, when trying to improve engagement on social media, you can’t be pushy.
+However, when trying to improve engagement on social media sites, you can’t be pushy.
 Otherwise, your efforts will amount to nothing.
-You may even generate negative results.
+You may even generate negative results, and deter your target audience.

-In this article, we’re going to take a look at how you can improve engagement levels on social media, without being pushy.
+In this article, we’re going to take a look at how you can improve social media engagement levels on social media accounts, without being pushy.

-We’ll analyze a variety of strategies and discuss how you can implement them.
+We’ll analyze a variety of strategies and discuss how you can implement them in your social media strategy.

-By the end, you should know exactly how to get more engagement and grow your business using social media.
+By the end, you should know exactly how to get more social media engagement and grow your business using social media.

 Should you post a little… or a lot?